 \section{Related Work}

 Classification in the presence of label noise has long been explored in the context of classical machine learning \cite{Angluin88Learning, Natarajan13Learning, Frenay14Classification}.
-In this work we focus on robustness of $K$-NN and its implication on CNN.
+We focus on $K$-NN robustness and its implication on DNN.

-{\bf $K$-NN label-noise robustness.} The sensitivity of $K$-NN models to label noise has been discussed in multiple works, including S\'{a}nchez et al. \cite{Sanchez:1997:PSN:269573.269576} and Wilson and Martinez \cite{Wilson:2000:RTI:343196.343200}.
-Prasath et al. \cite{DBLP:journals/corr/abs-1708-04321} plot the reduction in $K$-NN's accuracy as noise increases, showing an impressive resistance to uniform label noise: the accuracy degrades only about 20\% while the noise level reaches 90\%.

-Tomašev and Buza \cite{TOMASEV2015157} observe that the extent of resistance to noise depends on the noise type.
-They present the \emph{hubness-proportional} noise model, where the probability of a sample being corrupted depends not only on its label, but also on its nearness to other samples.
-They show that this noise type is much harder for K-NN algorithms to resist than simple uniform noise is.
+{\bf $K$-NN label-noise robustness.} $K$-NN sensitivity to label noise has been discussed in multiple works \cite{Sanchez:1997:PSN:269573.269576,Wilson:2000:RTI:343196.343200}.
+Prasath et al. \cite{DBLP:journals/corr/abs-1708-04321} show an impressive resistance of $K$-NN to uniform label noise: drop of only 20\% for 90\% noise level.
+Tomašev and Buza \cite{TOMASEV2015157} observe that resistance to noise depends on its type.
+They present the \emph{hubness-proportional} noise model, where the probability of an example being corrupted depends not only on its label, but also on its nearness to other examples, and show that this noise is harder for $K$-NN than uniform noise.

-The closest $K$-NN theory to ours is by Okamoto and Satoh \cite{Okamoto:1995:AAK:646264.685911}, which provides an analytical expression for the expected accuracy of K-NN as a function of noise level.
+The closest $K$-NN theory to ours is \cite{Okamoto:1995:AAK:646264.685911}, which provides an expression for the $K$-NN accuracy as a function of noise level.
 Their derivation relies on the particulars of a specific setting, namely a binary classification task where the inputs are binary strings and the output is 1 if a majority of relevant places in the string are set to 1.
-Our work can be seen as expanding and generalizing their derivation, as it handles: (i) general input domains; (ii) multi-class classification (not just 2); and (iii) a much more complex family of noise models.
+Our work can be seen as expanding and generalizing their derivation, as it handles: (i) general input domains; (ii) multi-class classification (not just 2 classes); and (iii) a much more complex family of noise models.

-{\bf CNN label-noise robustness.} The effect of label noise on neural networks has been studied as well.
-Several works, e.g. \cite{Flatow17robustness,2015arXiv151106789K,SunSSG17} have shown that neural networks trained on large and noisy datasets can still produce highly accurate results.
+{\bf DNN label-noise robustness.} The effect of label noise on neural networks has been studied as well.
+Several works, e.g. \cite{Flatow17robustness,2015arXiv151106789K,SunSSG17, DBLP:journals/corr/RolnickVBS17} have shown that neural networks trained on large and noisy datasets can still produce highly accurate results.
 For example, Krause {\em et al.} \cite{2015arXiv151106789K} report classification results on up to $10,000$ categories.
 Their key observation is that working with large scale datasets that are collected by image search on the web leads to excellent results even though such data is known to contain noisy labels.